MINERVAS: Massive INterior EnviRonments VirtuAl Synthesis: Introduction

 We showcase the validity and flexibility of our system with different vision tasks, including room layout estimation, semantic segmentation, and depth estimation.
 Our system can easily augment the training data for these tasks, where it only takes 12 hours to generate 1 million photorealistic images.
 The experimental results show that performances improve on these tasks.

-In summary, the main contributions of our work are: \begin{itemize} \item We show the possibility to contribute the power of the high-quality commercial scene database to the community while protecting the copyright of the core assets (\eg, 3D CAD models) for the company.

-\item We present a multi-stage programmable pipeline with DSL to generate synthetic images in batch processing.
+In summary, the main contributions of our work are: (1) We show the possibility to contribute the power of the high-quality commercial scene database to the community while protecting the copyright of the core assets (e.g., 3D CAD models) for the company.
+(2) We present a multi-stage programmable pipeline with DSL to generate synthetic images in batch processing.
+(3) We develop multi-level samplers to improve diversity at scene, entity, and image levels.
+(4) We show the potential of our system by demonstrating the usefulness of our synthetic data on several vision tasks.